• Skip to main content

 1. Field, M. (2011) The Green Deal and Energy Company Obligation - consultation being conducted by the Department for Energy and Climate Change.
 York: Housing Quality Network.

 3. Field, M. (2010) Deconstructing ‘eco-retrofit’ in the housing sector, and assembling engagements.
-Regional Studies Association Winter Conference 2010: Regions and the Environment, The Resource Centre, London, 26 November 2010.
+In: Regional Studies Association Winter Conference Proceedings 2010.
 London: Regional Studies Association.

 M